Speculative fiction writer, editor, psychologist and hiking fan.

 Ivana won three SFERA awards (for short story “Post mortem”, novel “Pegazari” and educative LARP project “Astra” which she co-organized in 2014).
 Her novels “Pegazari” and “Izgnani” won the Artefakt award as well, and one of her short stories, “Reminiscencije oženjenog vilenjaka” (“Reminiscences of a married elf”) got the First Istrakon award.

-Since 2013, Ivana is the editor of annual short story collection published for the oldest and largest SF convention in this part of Europe, SFeraKon.
+From 2013 till 2020, Ivana was the editor of annual short story collection published for the oldest and largest SF convention in this part of Europe, SFeraKon.
 SFeraKon is organised by SFera Society for Science Fiction, in which Ivana spent years as a president of jury for SFERICE (awards given to best stories and art created by elementary and high school pupils) and a member of SFERA award jury.
 She participated in the international project NaNoWriMo (National Novel Writing Month) for a couple of years, and she co-ordinated the official Croatian NaNoWriMo region in 2012.
 She is an active member and a secretary of Cygnus Society for promotion of culture and arts and is currently working on the blockbuster international LARP based on the world of the Elder Scrolls games, “The Elder Scrolls Chronicles: The Hold of Winter”.

 Ivana can often be found hiking in Croatian mountains or playing badminton, and she likes to travel and visit museums.
 In an alternate universe, she would probably be an archaeologist, historian or a movie director.